Policies and Laws that Guide OEOD Investigations

 Executive Order No. 11246 as Amended

 The original order signed by President Johnson requires that federal contractors not discriminate on the basis of race, creed, color, or national origin and that federal contractors take affirmative action to promote the full realization of equal opportunity for minorities heretofore denied access.
 In 1968 Executive Order 11375 added "sex" to the list making women a protected category.
 In 1970 President Nixon introduced the concept of "goals and timetables" as a way of targeting and measuring the effectiveness of affirmative action efforts.
 Race or gender based hiring and promotion are not required and quotas are prohibited.
+On July 21, 2014, President Obama signed Executive Order 13672, adding sexual orientation and gender identity to the list making LGBT members a protected category.
+The amended regulations took effect on April 8, 2015.

 Federal Family and Medical Leave Act (FMLA) of 1993